jistr/mobvious/README.md

 `Mobvious::Strategies::Cookie`

-This strategy is useful when you want the user to make a manual switch between interfaces and you want all the interface versions running on the exact same URL.
+This strategy is useful when user should be able to make a manual switch between interface versions and you want all the interface versions running on the exact same URL.

 Call this anywhere in your app:

-        Mobvious.strategy('Cookie').set_device_type(:desktop)
+        Mobvious.strategy('Cookie').set_device_type(response, :desktop)

 … and Mobvious will report `:desktop` from now on for this particular user, regardless of what is his/her real device type.
+(Response parameter is your Rack::Response instance.
+In Rails it is accessible simply by writing `response`, as shown in the code example above.)
 Make sure to put the Cookie strategy high enough in your strategies array (the first entry?) so it does not get overriden by some other strategy.

 Constructor takes array of allowed device types ("whitelist") that your application supports.
 This is a countermeasure to users tampering with cookies.
 When